 The removal of the driveway approach is needed for safe pedestrian and/or bicycle passage;

-The closure of the abandoned driveway approach benefits not so much to the property owner as pedestrian and vehicular traffic in the area.
+The closure of the abandoned driveway approach benefits not so much to the property owner as the pedestrian and vehicular traffic in the area;

+The parcel is adjacent to and can take access from a public alley.

-When in the opinion of the General Services Department and/or the Public Works Department, a curb cut or abandoned driveway approach should be closed, and the adjoining property owner protests the closing, the protester shall be notified that he will have two weeks to appeal the staff decision to the City Council.
+When in the opinion of the Public Works Department, a curb cut or abandoned driveway approach should be closed, and the adjoining property owner protests the closing, the protester shall be notified that he shall have two (2) weeks to appeal the staff decision to the City Council.
 That appeal must be in writing and may be filed through the mail.
 If an appeal is not made, the City shall proceed with the closure.
 If an appeal is made, a hearing shall be held by the City Council, and the decision of the Council shall be final.

-Nothing in this section shall be construed as relieving adjoining property owners from the responsibility for closure of abandoned curb cuts as a condition of permit approval for new construction or for obtaining a curb cut permit for an alternative driveway location on the same parcel.

 Adopted - January 24, 1966